A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: RELATED WORK

 \subsection{Deep Reinforcement Learning from Demonstrations}

-In the literature, approaches that learn DRL policies leveraging on demonstrations can be split in two categories.
+Methods that learn DRL policies leveraging on demonstrations can be grouped in two categories.
 The first is composed of methods that use demonstrations throughout the training.
 Two exemplar methods are DDPGfD~\cite{vecerik2017leveraging} and the approach proposed in~\cite{nair2018overcoming}.
-In both cases, they modify the DDPG~\cite{lillicrap2015continuous} algorithm to leverage on the demonstrations included in the replay buffer.
-The second class of methods uses the demonstrations for pre-training a policy, either with behavior cloning or with DRL, and then fine-tunes it on on-line data.
-Two exemplar approaches are DAPG~\cite{Rajeswaran-RSS-18} that learns several dexterous manipulation tasks, leveraging on a pre-training on demonstrations with behavior cloning and then fine-tuning the policy with an augmented loss to stay close to the demonstrations, and AWAC~\cite{nair2020awac} that proposes a method to mitigate the distribution shift between the off-line demonstrations and the data acquired on-line during training.
-In this work, we consider an approach for each class as baselines for our experiments.
-Specifically, we adapted the method proposed in~\cite{nair2018overcoming} to the considered setting and we use it as representative method for the first class, while we use AWAC~\cite{nair2020awac} as representative of the second class.
+Both methods modify the DDPG~\cite{lillicrap2015continuous} algorithm to leverage on the demonstrations included in the replay buffer.
+The second class of methods uses the demonstrations for pre-training a policy, either with behavior cloning or with DRL, and then fine-tunes such policy on data acquired on-line.
+Two exemplar approaches are DAPG~\cite{Rajeswaran-RSS-18} and AWAC~\cite{nair2020awac}.
+The former learns several dexterous manipulation tasks, leveraging on pre-training from demonstrations with behavior cloning and then fine-tuning the policy with an augmented loss to stay close to the demonstrations.
+The latter mitigates the distribution shift between the off-line demonstrations and the data acquired on-line during training.
+In this work, we consider an approach from each of the above classes as baselines for our experiments, namely \cite{nair2018overcoming}, adapted to the considered setting, and AWAC~\cite{nair2020awac}.